jxub/up/docs/04-configuration.md

 #### Email

-The email action notify your team via email.
+The email action notifies your team via email.

 ```json
 {